freifunk-gluon/gluon/README.md

     make dirclean

 will do all this, and call `make dirclean` on the OpenWRT tree.
+Of these, `make cleanall` is the most useful as it ensures that the kernel and all packages are rebuilt (which won't be done when only patches have changed), but doesn't rebuild the toolchain unnecessarily.

+So all in all, to update and rebuild a Gluon build tree, the following commands should be used:

+    git pull
+    make update
+    make cleanall
+    make

 # Development